caiostringari/pywavelearn/README.md

 # pwl.colour
 The module **colour** is the basis for most of the machine learn tasks available in this package.
-It exploits the fact that unbroken, broken, and sand have different colour signatures that can be used to "learn" information about these features.
+It exploits the fact that unbroken waves, broken waves, and the shoreline have different colour signatures that can be used to "learn" information about these features.

 The [wave breaking detection](scripts/learn_wavebreaking) script shows the full potential of the colour module.